patrikerdes/gradle-use-latest-versions-plugin/README.md

 [![Build Status](https://travis-ci.org/patrikerdes/gradle-use-latest-versions-plugin.svg?branch=master)](https://travis-ci.org/patrikerdes/gradle-use-latest-versions-plugin)

-A Gradle plugin that updates module and plugin versions in your *.gradle files to the latest available versions.
+A Gradle plugin that updates module and plugin versions in your *.gradle or *.gradle.kts files to the latest available versions.

 This plugin depends on the [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin).

 ## Usage

 Apply this plugin and the [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin).

+Include in your `build.gradle`

 ```groovy
 plugins {